evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Equipment.md

         for to_backpack_obj in to_backpack:
             # put stuff in backpack
+            if to_backpack_obj:
                 slots[WieldLocation.BACKPACK].append(to_backpack_obj)

         # store new state
         self._save()
 ```

 Here we remember that every `EvAdventureObject` has an `inventory_use_slot` property that tells us where it goes.
 So we just need to move the object to that slot, replacing whatever is in that place from before.
-Anything we replace goes back to the backpack.
+Anything we replace goes back to the backpack, as long as it's actually an item and not `None`, in the case where we are moving an item into an empty slot.

 ## Get everything